Captain Midnight, the Bush King: Release

 It was a critical and popular success – Williamson claimed the film recouped its budget from one cinema alone.
 One critic wrote that:

 There is hardly a moment but is associated with some exciting incident, and the audience last night followed the picture with repeated bursts of cheering and applause, which found echo in the unrestrained appreciation manifest at its termination.
 Sensational horsemanship and thrilling adventure have been woven into a plot plausible in its entirety and of absorb ing interest.

 The Sydney Morning Herald declared it:

 A splendid series of bushranging incidents...
 It might be wished that Australian reproductions of melodramatic subjects were less frequently identified with the murderous doings of ruffians whitewashed but being in such demand Captain Midnight will be recognized as a cleverly contrived example of its class.
 Miss Lily Dampier and Mr Alfred Rolfe figured to much advantage... a long series of beautiful bush spaces... gave realism and distinction to the story.

-Charles Cozens Spencer would later make three other films based on Alfred Dampier play adaptations of novels set in colonial Australia, Captain Starlight, or Gentleman of the Road (1911), The Life of Rufus Dawes (1911) and The Romantic Story of Margaret Catchpole (1912).
+Cosens Spencer would later make three other films based on Alfred Dampier play adaptations of novels set in colonial Australia, Captain Starlight, or Gentleman of the Road (1911), The Life of Rufus Dawes (1911) and The Romantic Story of Margaret Catchpole (1912).
 The first two were directed by Alfred Rolfe, but the third was made by Raymond Longford, whose early career was sponsored by Spencer.

 UK & USA

 The movie was released in England via Jury's Pictures, where it received enthusiastic reviews.

-The film was one of a number of Spencer movies bought for release in the US by Sawyer Inc in 1913.
+The film was one of a number of Spencer movies bought for release in the US by Sawyer Inc. in 1913.
 It was retitled The Bushranger's Bride.